DelMaestroGroup/papers-code-pigsfli/README.md

 The raw data in this project was generated via a new Path Integral Monte Carlo simulation for the ground state of bosonic lattice models.
 The source code for this Monte Carlo simulation can be found in the following [public repository](https://github.com/ecasiano/pimc/tree/master/pimc).
 The data contained in the [ProcessedData](https://github.com/DelMaestroGroup/papers-code-latticepigs/tree/main/ProcessedData) directory of this repository was by processing raw data (not included here) with the various .py scripts found in the [src](https://github.com/DelMaestroGroup/papers-code-latticepigs/tree/main/src) directory.
 Figures were generated using the .ipynb notebook files contained there.

 ### Support
-The creation of these materials was supported in part by the National Science Foundation under Award No. DMR-1553991.
+The creation of these materials was supported in part by the National Science Foundation under Award Nos.
+[DMR-1553991](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1553991&HistoricalAwards=false) and [DMR-2041995](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2041995&HistoricalAwards=false).

 [<img width="100px" src="https://www.nsf.gov/images/logos/NSF_4-Color_bitmap_Logo.png">](http://www.nsf.gov/awardsearch/showAward?AWD_ID=1553991)